ricwein/FileSystem/README.md

 # FileSystem

-This Library provides an Filesystem abstraction layer.
+This Library provides a Filesystem abstraction layer.

 ```php
 use ricwein\FileSystem\File;